ramadoiranedar/user_micro/README.md

   You can start to create a new endpoint by following this steps:

   - Define a new endpoint at `./api/swagger.yaml`.
+    - make sure when define response you need to use `results` as object for consumer this endpoint
+    - make sure when define request parameters and response you don't make a redundant parameter and must be useful information
   - Generate your new endpoint by the makefile command: `make gen`.
 And dont always remember **Don't Forget** to regenerate server and client goswagger After doing some changes at `swagger.yaml` file.
   - Define a new route at `./internal/routes`.
 You can create new file for new module or feature (eg. registration, authentication, etc).
   - Define a new handler at `./internal/handlers`.
 You can create new file for new module or feature (eg. registration, authentication, etc).